Germany's 16 states: Hamburg | The China Post

 Köhlbrand Bridge

 This cable-stayed bridge in front of Hamburg’s skyline is only something for those who have no fear of heights.
 50 meters over the southern arm of the Elbe, the distinctive structure spans the port.
 Built in 1974, it soon became a city landmark.
-How long it will remain standing is unclear: because the new tall container ships no longer fit under them, they are to be replaced by 2030 at the latest.
+How long it will remain standing is unclear: because the new tall container ships no longer fit underneath, it is to be replaced by 2030 at the latest.

 The Miniatur-Wunderland in Hamburg’s former warehouse district is the world’s largest model railway complex.
 1040 locomotives pull some 10,000 carriages over more than 15 kilometers of tracks, lined by thousands of houses, 263,000 figurines, 9250 vehicles and an incredible 13,000 tiny trees.